 Santa Clara University is in a continuous process to comply with regulations pursuant to state authorization, including applying for and maintaining approval or exemption status for our online programs in other states.

 Santa Clara is approved and welcomes application for enrollment into online programs from residents in the following states:

-Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Louisiana, Maine, Massachusetts, Montana, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, and West Virginia.
+Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Louisiana, Maine, Massachusetts, Montana, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and West Virginia.

 Unfortunately, Santa Clara is not authorized to provide online education to students who reside in states that are not listed above.
 Similarly, Santa Clara cannot offer federal financial for online programs to students who reside in unauthorized states.
 If you are from a state that is not authorized, please contact an admissions advisor at email@example.com so that we can provide information on the expected timeline to authorization in your state.

 Santa Clara University’s refund policies can be found at the following site: https://www.scu.edu/bursar/refund/